How to buy international stocks in Canada

 • Have a mobile number

-As part of the application process, you will typically need to provide:
+As part of the application process, be prepared to provide:

-• Personal photographic identification (for example your driver’s licence, or passport)
+• Personal photographic identification (like a driver’s licence or passport)

-When opening the account you’ll be asked to choose whether you’ll be trading as an individual, with a joint account (for example, with your partner), as a company or organization or on behalf of a trust.
+Depending on the account options the investment platform supports, you’ll be asked to choose whether you’ll be trading as an individual, with a joint account (for example, with your partner), as a business or on behalf of a trust.
+You’ll also need to provide basic personal and employment details.

 Once you’ve confirmed everything and double-checked your details, you’re ready to load your cash management account and start trading.

-Step 3: Fund your account and start trading international stocks
+Step 3: Fund your account and buy international shares

 What’s the difference between Canadian and international stock trading?

-When trading shares, you can choose to do it domestically or internationally.
+When trading shares, you can choose to do so domestically or internationally.

 Domestic stocks